JMlisp/genera/Genera-8.3-setup-v1.0.md

 As you can see, only two commands are required to boot Genera on a Symbolics machine.
 This are the commands hello and boot.
 Hello loads the FEP overlays, assigns an IP Internet address to the machine's Network Interface and includes declarations that enable boot to load a World and start Genera.

-For use on Ivory based machines, this repository includes examples of the FEP command files [hello.boot](https://github.com/JMlisp/genera/blob/main/hello.boot) and [boot.boot](https://github.com/JMlisp/genera/blob/main/boot.boot).
+For use on Ivory machines, this repository includes examples of the FEP command files [hello.boot](https://github.com/JMlisp/genera/blob/main/hello.boot) and [boot.boot](https://github.com/JMlisp/genera/blob/main/boot.boot).
 Also available is the FEP command file [autoboot.boot](https://github.com/JMlisp/genera/blob/main/autoboot.boot), which you can use to automate Genera's boot process.
 You can create .boot files in Genera using Zmacs.

 Access Genera on the NXP1000 from an Intranet host via xterm: